 There are different ways peanut oil can be used:

 Peanut oil is low in saturated fats and rich in monounsaturated and polyunsaturated fats.
-Which is why it is ideal for cooking.
+This is why it is ideal for cooking.
 It works particularly well with Asian foods that are predominantly prepared in the wok.

-- For Making Soap
+- Making Soap

-- For Making Biodiesel
+- Making Biodiesel